 - Avoid food within three hours of bedtime

 Adapt to your family’s needs

 Before you have a baby, you might be certain that you want your baby to room in with a bassinet.
 You might be certain you will exclusively breastfeed, no bottles at all.
 But when the baby comes, these plans might not turn out to be what is best for your family.

-If you or your family is losing sleep because of the new baby, try new tactics to help you all rest more easily.
-If rooming in doesn’t work, move the baby to their own room and crib.
+If you or your family cannot sleep with a newborn, try new tactics to help you all rest more easily.
+If rooming-in doesn’t work, move the baby to their own room and crib.
 If you just can’t stand another 3 a.m. feeding, pump milk earlier in the day so someone else can feed the baby during the night.
 By adapting your plans, you’ll be able to find the right sleeping habits to keep both you and baby happy.

 For more postpartum health advice and care, contact Women’s Care Florida.
 Our experts have helped thousands of women maintain good health as new moms.